I enjoyed making my own fairy garden. It really brought out my creative side, and now I'm totally addicted.

 If you like creating village scenes for Christmas, you will definitely enjoy getting creative with your own personal enchanted fairy garden.
 Fairy gardens can be created in small containers, or they can be expanded into rock gardens and multiple containers.
 Choose plants that can be easily trimmed and suit the lighting of your patio or deck.
-You may want to place your garden near an outlet and add a few extras such as, miniature lights or miniature water fountains.
+You may want to place your garden near an outlet and add a few extras, such as miniature lights or miniature water fountains.

 I can see how this can become an addicting hobby.
 It was a calming activity that not only sparked my creativity, it brought out my inner child.
 Here's how I made my own fairy garden, including materials, pictures, and instructions.
 Follow the tutorial below and see how I transformed my garden container into my own fairy garden.

 - terra cotta container